xXOsielXx/luanti-mod-sprinting/README.md

 | `sprinting_change_fov`                 | bool  | `true`  | Change the Field Of View when the player start sprinting                  |
 | `sprinting_fov_boost`                  | int   | `20`    | FOV increase during sprint                      |
 | `sprinting_fov_transition_time`        | float | `0.4`   | FOV transition time                |

+*Note: The "Stamina Drain" setting in hunger mods does not affect the stamina drain while running in this mod.*

 ---